Documentation

 cat << EOF > Dockerfile

-FROM projects.registry.vmware.com/veba/ce-pcli-base:latest
+FROM ghcr.io/vmware-samples/vcenter-event-broker-appliance/ce-pcli-base:latest

 COPY handler.ps1 handler.ps1